RuslanVe0/UnitTesting/README.md

             Note:
                 if provided non-integer values, hence these values will be skipped.

-        :stored - the paremeter expects a boolean value (1|0) (True | False) to be provided, it's default value is: False.
-That argument is required to point whether there are nested elements. e.g: ([[1,2,3,4], [1,2,3,4,5,[[[[6]]]]]]), in this case stored must be True.

-        :verbosity - the parameter expects a boolean value (1|0) (True|False) to be provided and use for verbosity output.

-        :warnings - the parameter expects a boolean value (1|0) (True | False) to be provided and used for alerting the user what actually happens.

-     *subtraction(...)*: The purpose of this function is to perform basic subtraction operations, where user must provide arguments.
 ### How to use this project as a module?
   The usage of this project is simple & straightforward.